ArtisanMobile/SampleAndroidAppWithArtisan/README.md

 You'll need to connect to Artisan Tools to try out the Artisan Canvas experiments, make changes to power hook values, and view your application analytics.

 IMPORTANT: First you'll need to replace the AppID in CustomArtisanService with your AppID.
-You can find your AppID by looking at the URL when you click on your app from the landing page.
+You can find your App Id inth e getting started notification that you got when you first created your new app in Artisan Tools.
-For example, https://artisantools.com/apps/518bedaaa5eead368700000a <-- that last part is your AppID